jc-juarez/junipercs/README.md

 Juniper Command System is a Micro CLI Tool that allows you to manage your files, launch applications, as well as providing extra tools for OS Management.

-How to Run Dynamo Charlotte
+How to Run Juniper CS
 ==========

 *Requirements: